tongni1975/spark-nlp/docs/en/annotators.md

     - `getShortCircuit()`: Increase performance at cost of accuracy.
 Faster but less accurate mode
     - `getVowelSwapLimit()`: Vowel swap attempts.
 Defaults to **6**
     - `getWordSizeIgnore()`: Minimum size of word before ignoring.
 Defaults to **3**, Minimum size of word before moving on.
 Defaults to **3**.
+    - `getLazyAnnotator()`: Whether `Norvig SpellChecker` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**